Disciplinary Action Appeals Board for University Support Staff

 Parties involved in the hearing will also have the opportunity to indicate whether an Appeals Board panel member should be precluded from a particular hearing based on concerns about impartiality.
 The objecting party will have five calendar days from notice of Appeals Board panel appointment to notify the VPHC office of those concerns.
 The VPHC office, in consultation with the Appeals Board chair, will determine whether an alternate should be appointed.

 Each party must provide in writing to the VPHC a statement of facts relevant to the matter, a list of all witnesses who are expected to testify, and a brief written statement of the anticipated testimony of each witness, showing the relevancy of the testimony, a list of identified exhibits and the exhibits themselves.
 All statements of facts, witness lists and exhibit lists, exhibits, information regarding spokepersons and representatives, and the manner in which the party would like to receive the opposing parties' information and materials (e.g., by U.S. mail, campus delivery, or in-person pick up) must be sent by the party such that they are received in the VPHC office at least 10 calendar days in advance of the hearing.
 The appellant's exhibits shall be marked "Appellant's Exhibit 1", "Appellant's Exhibit 2", etc. The respondent's exhibits shall be marked "Respondent's Exhibit A", "Respondent's Exhibit B", etc. Such statement of facts, witness lists, exhibit lists and exhibits are to be bound or stapled, paginated and shall include an index.
 Each party must provide to the VPHC one original and one copy for the opposing party, and the VPHC office shall promptly provide each party with the opposing party's information and materials in the manner requested.
 The VPHC also reproduces the necessary copies for the panel members and chair.
 Any documents not timely provided in proper format to the VPHC will not be sent to or considered by the panel.
+If no documentation is submitted by the Appellant to the VPHC by the deadline, the appeal will be deemed withdrawn and the hearing will be cancelled.

 When witness lists have been provided to the VPHC office by the parties to the hearing, the VPHC office will send an advisory letter to the University witnesses with a copy to their supervisors and department heads.
 The letter will advise the recipients that the University supports efforts to accommodate the availability of witnesses for a hearing before the Appeals Board.
 The letter will also clarify that witnesses are expected to participate in the hearing, that they must request time away from normal duties for the hearing from their departments in advance in accordance with normal notice procedures, and that the time to participate in the hearing is considered as "work time."
 The letter will advise that witnesses will not be subjected to any form of intimidation or retaliation by any party or other University employee for their participation in the hearing; that any attempts of intimidation or retaliation should be reported to the VPHC office; that any complaint alleging intimidation or retaliation will be appropriately investigated; and that appropriate disciplinary action will be taken if intimidation or retaliation is determined to have occurred.